MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsDiagnostics.md

 # Get-LapsDiagnostics

 ## SYNOPSIS
 Collects Windows Local Administrator Password Solution (LAPS) logs and tracing from the local machine.

 ## SYNTAX

 ```
-Get-LapsDiagnostics [[-OutputFolder] <String>] [-CollectNetworkTrace] [-ResetPassword] [<CommonParameters>]
+Get-LapsDiagnostics [[-OutputFolder] <String>] [-CollectNetworkTrace] [-ResetPassword]
+ [<CommonParameters>]
 ```

 ## DESCRIPTION

-The **Get-LapsDiagnostics** cmdlet collects LAPS logs and tracing from the local machine, and copies them into a .zip file.
+The `Get-LapsDiagnostics` cmdlet collects LAPS logs and tracing from the local machine, and copies them into a `.zip` file.
 This cmdlet is primarily intended for support and testing scenarios but of course may be used at any time.
-The name of the resultant .zip file includes the machine name and current timestamp, and by default is written under the %TEMP%\LapsDiagnostics folder.
-The output folder may be customized using the -OutputFolder parameter.
+The name of the resultant `.zip` file includes the machine name and current timestamp, and by default is written under the `$env:TEMP\LapsDiagnostics` folder.
+The output folder may be customized using the **OutputFolder**.

 ## EXAMPLES